28 Oct Rate Cards Are Not Enough: Leverage Market Intelligence for Extended Workforce Data and Insights

 Combining Rate Card Data With Automation and Decision Intelligence

-Most organizations have automated the talent acquisition workflow, like Flextrack has done for the extended workforce.
+Most organizations have automated the talent acquisition workflows.
 The automation of these processes and incorporation of this data in a just-in-time manner requires easy integrations from a number of market intelligence providers.
 It also requires custom low-code or no-code workflows to ensure that exactly the right data is provided at exactly the right time without costly and complex integrations.

 Perhaps just as importantly, extended workforce program managers need to educate their hiring managers on what the data means and how to use it to make their decisions.
 In addition, this data needs to be compared regularly with rate card data to ensure maximum spend controls without sacrificing access to candidates or time to productivity metrics that are so important to the effectiveness of extended workforce programs.